errbit-ng/errbit-ng/docs/deployment/docker.md

-# Deploy with Docker
+# Deploy with Docker Compose

-Errbit provides official [Docker](https://www.docker.com/) images to make Docker deployment easy.
-You can pass all of [Errbit's configuration](/docs/configuration.md) to the Docker container using `docker run -e`.
+Errbit-NG provides official [Docker](https://www.docker.com/) images to make Docker deployment easy.
+You can pass all of [Errbit's configuration](/docs/configuration.md) to the Docker container.

 When running Errbit using `docker run` you must specify a MONGO_URL.
 If you're running in a production environment, you should also specify